sbg-vswir/sbg-vswir-l2b-terrestrial-veg/docs/Trait_ATBD.md

 ## 7 Algorithm Implementation

 ### 7.1 Algorithm Availability
+All algorithms will be avaliable through the SBG-VSWIR github repository.

 ### 7.2 Input Data Access
+All input data will be avaliable on the LP DAAC.

 ### 7.3 Output Data Access
+All output data will be avaliable on the LP DAAC.

 ### 7.4 Important Related URLs